fghaas/openinfrasummit2019-shanghai/markdown/which-openstack.md

 The easiest way to get to that information is actually this command, which you might already be quite familiar with.

+You’ve probably used `dmidecode` on your laptop, on a baremetal server, or perhaps even on your Raspberry Pi or OpenWRT router.

-`dmidecode` gives you a large amount of information about your system, and at the very top of its output, it has this:
+It gives you a large amount of information about your system — including characteristics of your CPU and RAM, and network hardware, and storage, and peripherals —, and at the very top of its output, it has this:

 ## dmidecode output <!-- .element class="hidden" -->